The Hague Convention and International Child Abduction

-The HC recognizes that custody rights may arise by operation of law, by court decision, or agreement.
+The Hague Convention recognizes that custody rights may arise by operation of law, by court decision, or agreement.
 The parent bringing the case must not only have custody rights but must be exercising them prior to the removal or retention.
-This will not typically prove to be a difficult hurdle, however, as under the HC, that person cannot have failed to exercise those custodial rights short of acts that constitute clear abandonment of the child.
+This will not typically prove to be a difficult hurdle, however, as under the Hague Convention, that person cannot have failed to exercise those custodial rights short of acts that constitute clear abandonment of the child.

 Defenses in opposition to the child’s return are available, although limited.
 The defending parent can assert that the parent bringing the case consented to the removal or retention, or that the parent bringing the case was not actually exercising custody at the time of the removal or retention.
 They may also attempt to demonstrate that the child objects to the return, being relevant if the child is deemed by the court to be old enough and mature enough for the court to consider the child’s objection.